Mango Smoothie Recipe

-This refreshing mango smoothie is a fantastic way to begin your day.
+This refreshing Mango Smoothie is a fantastic way to begin your day.
 It’s packed with the best and great things to get your morning going or sweeten your evening.
-Undoubtedly the best way to enjoy mangoes is to eat them but this smoothie is yet another fab way to indulge in a nutrient dense drink.
+Undoubtedly the best way to enjoy mangoes is to eat them but this Mango Smoothie is yet another fab way to indulge in a nutrient dense drink.
 Smoothies are great for the fact they’re so easy to make.
 Just throw the ingredients together in a blender and blend until smooth!

 Healthy proteins, fats, and probiotics from the yogurt to keep your gut healthy and your stomach feeling full.
 And how could we forget the importance of vitamins and minerals?